Piittchoune/devops/08-infra-as-code/configuration-management/ansible/01-introduction.md

 - Very easy to use thanks to SSH and YAML
 - Easy integration with CI/CD tools
-- Serveral  odule and a huge community
+- Serveral module and a huge community
 - inventory > playbook < roles
 - Ansible tools: